LIFE - Living well through Intergenerational Fitness and Exercise

 Evidence-levelEffective (About evidence-level criteria)

 The LIFE Program was created to give rural-residing older Iowans an opportunity to become more physically active through a holistic wellness program that addressed physical, emotional, social, and intellectual wellness.
-As of October 2014, there have been two phases: the program pilot test (LIFE 1) and the Extension-delivered evaluation (LIFE 2).
-Both phases were funded through the Rural Health and Safety Education Competitive Grants Program of the USDA National Institute of Food and Agriculture.
+The program's two phases – the program pilot test (LIFE 1) and the Extension-delivered evaluation (LIFE 2) – were funded through the Rural Health and Safety Education Competitive Grants Program of the USDA National Institute of Food and Agriculture.

 LIFE 1 took place in 2011-2012 and included 46 participants, with 18 students from Iowa State University aiding as trainers.
 LIFE 2 took place in 2012-2014 and included 277 participants with 79 younger adults statewide.